Tear Duct OccluderTM

-Tear Duct OccluderTM is an FDA newly approved prescription therapeutic device and has to be prescribed by a licensed eye care professional.
+Tear Duct OccluderTM is an FDA approved prescription therapeutic device and has to be prescribed by a licensed eye care professional.
 It was designed for patients who use eyedrops requiring prolonged ocular surface contact to improve absorption and/or decrease systemic absorption of eyedrops to prevent adverse side effects (of Brimonidine and Combigan).
 It may reduce your patient’s reliance on additional medications at your discretion.
 This device also prevents dysgeusia (bitter aftertaste), which is a common complaint of patients who use certain dry-eye eyedrops (such as Xiidra), by preventing nasolacrimal duct outflow into the nasopharynx.
 This device is specially useful for patients who could not practice manual nasolacrimal occlusion because they are unable to position their fingers correctly on their nasolacrimal ducts.
 The geometry of the device was clinically established to fit all patients regardless how sunken their eyes are.

 Tear Duct Occluder, as its name implies, is for occluding tear ducts.
-Unlike punctal plugs, it occludes the tear ducts via compressing the tear ducts externally.
+Unlike implanted punctal plugs, it occludes the tear ducts via compressing the tear ducts externally and temporarily.
 It fits the nasal aspect of the orbital rim of almost any patients of any races.
-The adjustment, if any, would be squeezing or widening the space between the corner of two eyes by the nose and the space across the inferior end of nose bone.
+The adjustment, if any, would be squeezing or widening the space between two nose pads.
 The adjustments are less than 2mm and may be done by patients without any special tools.

-This device should be worn for 5 minutes at a time following drops instillation.
+This device should be worn for 5 minutes at a time during and after drops instillation.
 In rear occasions, patients may still experience dysgeusia which suggests that the device either does not fit correctly or the Velcro strap is not firmly fastened to apply sufficient pressure on nasolacrimal ducts.
 Patients should adjust the the device to minimize the dysgeusia.

-See Tear Duct Occluder Labeling for more information about this device.
+See Tear Duct Occluder Labeling for more information about adjusting this device.